Hindu scriptures include:

 Brahman - the supreme, formless reality

-Brahmarshi - the highest class of rishis
+Brahmarshi - the highest class of sages

 guru dakshina - payment for a guru's services

-Maharshi - great rishi
+Maharshi - great sage

-Rajarshi - royal rishi
+Rajarshi - royal sage

 sati - the practice wherein a new widow is expected to kill herself by self-immolating on her husband's funeral pyre (This ghastly practice has long been abolished in India.)

-swayamvar - a ritual where a bride chooses her groom from a group of suitors
+swayamvara - a ritual where a bride chooses her groom from a group of suitors

 yagya - any ritual done before a sacred fire

-yojan - a traditional measure of distance, reckoned variously as between about 3.5 km and 15 km
+yojana - a traditional measure of distance, reckoned variously as between about 3.5 km and 15 km

 Vaishnavism - Its adherents, who believe Lord Vishnu is the supreme being, are called Vaishnavites.